 Kathy accepted the role of Calgary Greek School’s Assistant Principal in 2010.
 During that time she was enacted by the Society Board to work with stakeholders, students, parents, faculty and Alberta Education to design and implement an exhaustive and accredited curriculum from kindergarten to Greek 35, which continues today.
 Additionally, she fostered the school's parent volunteer program, a great fit with her natural spirit of involvement and community.

 In her life outside of school, Kathy is the mother of three boys who attend independent and charter schools, which affords her the valuable perspective of both an educator and an independent-school parent.
-Kathy and her husband also operate a business in Okotoks, and for the past 15 years, Kathy has worked with various entities, including government agencies, financial and legal professionals, staff and employees, clients and service providers, in the building of their business.
+Kathy and her husband also operate their own business.

 Kathy is passionate about contributing meaningfully to the success of all endeavors in which she is involved and bringing the school’s enrolment and retention program forward to a ever-more successful future for our school.